hunleyd/gentoo_cronbits/README.md

 Various Gentoo-related scripts for cron-based housekeeping

 The scripts are:
-+cron.daily:
-++clean_distfiles - clean out the distfiles and packages dirs ++depclean - remove packages that are no longer needed ++eix_sync - synchronize our Portage tree to the master ++emaint_check - check for and peform routine maintenance ++emerge_check - check if there are any packaged to install/upgrade/downgrade ++emerge_tweet - alert the sys admin about the packages to be installed/upgraded/downgraded ++emerge_world - install/upgrade/downgrade our local packages ++enable_bash_completions - enable any available Bash tab completions ++get_news - report if there is any Gentoo news available ++glsa_check - check for outstanding security alerts on this system ++preserved_rebuild - correct issues created by upgrading shared libraries ++profile_check - check for new Gentoo profiles ++sort_portage_sets - sort our Portage sets files
++clean_distfiles - clean out the distfiles and packages dirs +depclean - remove packages that are no longer needed +eix_sync - synchronize our Portage tree to the master +emaint_check - check for and peform routine maintenance +emerge_check - check if there are any packaged to install/upgrade/downgrade +emerge_tweet - alert the sys admin about the packages to be installed/upgraded/downgraded +emerge_world - install/upgrade/downgrade our local packages +enable_bash_completions - enable any available Bash tab completions +get_news - report if there is any Gentoo news available +glsa_check - check for outstanding security alerts on this system +preserved_rebuild - correct issues created by upgrading shared libraries +profile_check - check for new Gentoo profiles +sort_portage_sets - sort our Portage sets files
 <br>
-+cron.weekly:
-++eix_obsolete - ensure we have no stale USE flags
++eix_obsolete - ensure we have no stale USE flags

 Usage
 -----